Could diet be to blame for your child’s eczema?

 But with eczema, it's often tougher.
 Symptoms may not show up for days after you eat something.
 If you do find a trigger food and get rid of it, that may help.
 Still, it may not make the eczema go away.
 Remember, 2 out of 3 kids with eczema don't have a food allergy at all.

 That's why working with a doctor is so important.
-He can guide you toward the real cause through tests like:
+They can guide you toward the real cause through tests like:

 Skin testing.
 A doctor can take an extract of the food and use it to scratch the skin lightly.
 If the area swells up, that could be an allergic reaction.
 However, it's not always accurate.